-There are Four types of accounts in India Banks.
+There are four types of accounts in India Banks.
 The foremost step is to understand your requirements and deciding on the type of account you wish to open.

-As far as saving account is concerned, you can consider following points to decide which bank is best for you to open a Savings Account – Interest rate, Various facilities offered, What are a minimum balance required in your account, Charges fees, and customer services.
-Ideally, you should look for a nearby branch providing good customer service and net banking with less minimum balance requirement.
+As far as saving account is concerned, you can consider the following points to decide which bank is best for you to open a Savings Account – Interest rate, Various facilities offered, What are a minimum balance required in your account, Charges fees, and customer services.
+Ideally, you should look for a nearby branch providing good customer service and net banking with less minimum balance requirements.

 Fixed Deposits Accounts

-A fixed deposit (FD) is a financial instrument provided by banks which provides investors with a higher rate of interest than a regular savings account.
+A fixed deposit (FD) is a financial instrument provided by banks that provides investors with a higher rate of interest than a regular savings account.
 The best bank to open FD will be the one who provides Maximum Interest for your deposit and provides information like Maturity amount, Interest Earned, Gain After Inflation easily.

 Recurring Deposits Accounts

 Recurring Deposit is a special kind of Term Deposit offered by banks in India which help people with regular incomes to deposit a fixed amount every month into their Recurring Deposit account and earn interest at the rate applicable to Fixed Deposits.
 To open a recurring deposit account in any bank, it is essential to calculate interest rates offered by different banks.
-Best Bank to open RD will be the one who provide higher interest rates, no TDS on interest, 12 to 120 months tenure, premature closure.
+Best Bank to open RD will be the one who provides higher interest rates, no TDS on interest, 12 to 120 months tenure, premature closure.